 I am committed to offering counselling, psychotherapy and cognitive behavioural therapy in a safe, confidential and non-judgemental environment.
-I am fully insured & an accredited member of British Association for Counselling & Psychotherapy BACP Register 146283 & BACP Membership 554716.
+I am fully insured & an accredited member of British Association for Counselling & Psychotherapy BACP Membership 554716.

-My experience started with working as a counsellor for individuals who had survived crime specifically rape/sexual abuse and I have gone on to work in various agencies with issues such as addictions, bereavement, domestic abuse, and HIV/AIDS.
+My experience as a counsellor started as a volunteer with Rape Crisis and I have gone on to work in various agencies helping with issues such as addictions, bereavement, bullying, domestic abuse and HIV/AIDS.

 As a member of BACP (British Association of Counselling and Psychotherapy) I work within their code of ethics.
-Key to this is being a trustworthy professional, committed to continuing my on-going professional development and on-going clinical supervision.
-I work using an integrative approach, using a variety of methods including cognitive behavioural therapy ( CBT ), where together we look at issues holistically, supporting you to explore issues that are affecting you whether physically, emotional, psychologically or spiritually.
+Key to this is being a trustworthy professional, committed to continuing on-going professional development and on-going clinical supervision.
+I work using an integrative approach, using a variety of methods including cognitive behavioural therapy (CBT), where together we look at issues holistically, supporting you to explore issues that are affecting you whether physically, emotional, psychologically or spiritually.